pivotal/docs-tap/scst-store/amr/graphql-query.hbs.md

 ### <a id='location-fields'></a> Locations fields

-Users can choose the following felids to return in the GraphQL query.
-At least one field must be specified.
+You can choose the following felids to return in the GraphQL query.
+You must specify at least one field.

 - `reference`: string UID representing the location
 - `labels`: labels associated with the location, has the following fields